ikmb/exome-seq/doc/README.md

 ## Reference data

-If not indicated otherwise, analyses are run against the hg19 reference dataset distributed by the BROAD Institute.
+If not indicated otherwise, analyses are run against the hg19 reference dataset distributed by the BROAD Institute - minus ALT contigs (to avoid issues arising from mapping ambiguities in the presence of alternative haplotypes).
 To obtain your own copy, please see:

 https://software.broadinstitute.org/gatk/download/bundle